 CLEVELAND — Live It Down lead vocalist Eric Sarno turned a recent show into an abject scene of horror when he accidentally swallowed the venue’s only working microphone, witnesses confirmed.

 “He does the ‘microphone in mouth’ move all the time,” said bassist Jake Mainini.
 “Nobody saw this coming, it’s something we would joke about, but the time for jokes is over.
 We have to pay for that microphone out of the band fund.
-We actually thought we might make money on tonight’s show.”
+Which sucks because we actually thought we might make money on tonight’s show.”

 “Some of us started screaming into his belly, as if he were pregnant.
-Others decided to yell down his throat, it was sheer pandemonium,” show patron Marie Daniels told The Hard Times.
+Others decided to yell down his throat, it was sheer pandemonium,” said show patron Marie Daniels.

 Sarno is currently recovering at home, spending his time bragging on the Internet about being the first guy “to finally make this happen.”